glillico/ansible-role-configure_sshd/README.md

 Send the contents of the specified file to the user before authentication is atempted.

-    configure_sshd_AuthorizedKeysFile: "/etc/ssh/authorized-keys/%u/authorized_keys"
+    configure_sshd_AuthorizedKeysFile: "{{configure_sshd_AuthorizedKeysFile_dir}}/%u/authorized_keys"

 This file contains the public keys that can be used for user authentication.
+This setting uses the value specified by configure_sshd_AuthorizedKeysFile_dir.

     configure_sshd_PubkeyAuthentication: "yes"